 Late-Dates and Bi-Directional Driving Relationships in Primavera P6

 From the earlier article, a relationship is considered driving (under the standard definitions) when its successor’s early dates are constrained by the relationship, during the forward pass of the CPM calculations.
 That is, standard driving relationships are early-dates driving relationships.
 A late-dates driving relationship, in contrast, is one that constrains the late dates of the predecessor, during the backward pass.
-When an activity has multiple successors, then one or more of these successor relationships may be constraining the late dates, and hence the total float, of the selected activity; this is a late-dates driving relationship.
+When an activity has multiple successors, then one or more of these successor relationships may be controlling the late dates, and hence the total float, of the selected activity; this is a late-dates driving relationship.

 Identification of late-dates driving relationships is a key factor in P6’s Multiple Float Path (MFP) calculation.
 Under the total float calculation option, a relationship can be assigned to a driving “float path” only if it meets the criteria for both early-dates and late-dates driving relationships.
 That is, it possesses bi-directional driving logic.
 Since P6 does not flag or otherwise mark such relationships, the results of multiple float path calculations with the total float option can be confusing.
 Full understanding of the float paths may require a detailed examination of relationship and activity floats, especially when multiple calendars or constraints are involved.